 I can literally hear you thinking, “Still, how do I assess if it’s even worth starting my project if I can’t pre-estimate my budget?
 Am I supposed to rely wholeheartedly on this magic agile thing?”

 Yes and no. With agile, you buy into a team.
 You invest your hard-earned (or hard-raised) money into the team that you believe will do the best job of bringing your product to market in the shape and form that generates the maximum traction.
 All while working with the budget that you have.

-A competent team will relay to you what development, design, QA, and organizational resources it will take to release an MVP (minimal viable product) version of your product.
+A competent team will relay to you what mobile software development, design, QA, and organizational resources it will take to release an MVP (minimal viable product) version of your product.
 They would suggest an optimal team composition depending on where you are with your project, and the budget will totally depend on the monthly hours you can fund to see your app come to life.

 This budgeting approach can also give you extra leverage because you can bring on more or fewer developers on the project, based on how aggressive your timeline is.

 A few expert agile developers would also give you a maximum cap so that you can realistically evaluate your possibilities with the product long-term.
 Just keep in mind that the cap changes every time there’s a scope creep.